-

 - V. N. Tomilin

-In the spring and summer of 1910, on behalf of the Syr-Darya Mining Society, I had to examine the applications and allotments leased by the said company from N.S.
+In the spring and summer of 1910, on behalf of the Syr-Darya Mining Society, I was commissioned to examine the applications and allotments leased by the said company from P.S.
 Nazarov and located north of the city of Khodzhent within the Khodzhent district.
-Most of the applications and allotments lie in the foothills of Kara-Mazar ("Black Grave"), the most southwestern spur of the Ala-Tau ridges.
-Two branches are located in the northwestern foothills of the Mogol-Tau, a separate massif rising on the right bank of the Syr Darya River southwest of the Kara-Mazar mountains.
+Most of the claims and allotments lie in the foothills of Kara-Mazar ("Black Grave"), the most southwestern spur of the Ala-Tau ridges.
+Two allotments are located in the northwestern foothills of Mogol-Tau, a separate massif rising on the right bank of the Syr-Darya River, southwest of the Kara-Mazar mountains.

 -